 If you quit your job, you won't be eligible for between $3,076 – $4,492 a month in enhanced unemployment benefits through September 6, 2021 from these top states.
 Although it's not as much as what was offered in 2020, the economy is in much better shape today.

-The employment picture will continue to improve through the second half of 2021 as more people get vaccinated.
+The employment picture will continue to improve as more people get vaccinated.
 Therefore, more Americans will have more employment options.
 This also means the desire to leave a job and negotiate a severance should increase.

 Rationally, if you can afford to, it is more logical to take your time and find the best job possible until your unemployment benefits run out.
 The last thing you want to do is jump back into the fire and get overcooked due to a bad fit.